GabrieleGiuseppini/Floating-Sandbox/README.md

 After a while I realized that I had rewritten all of the original code, and that my new project was thus worthy of a new name and a new source code repository, the one you are looking at now.

 # Building the Game
-I build this game with Visual Studio 2017 (update 15.8, hence with std::filesystem).
+I build this game with Visual Studio 2019 (thus full C++ 17 support).
 I tried to do my best to craft the CMake files in a platform-independent way, but I'm working on this exclusively in Visual Studio, hence I'm sure some unportable features have slipped in.
 Feel free to send pull requests for CMake edits for other platforms.

 In order to build the game, you will need the following dependencies: